 3. EVA Facial Mouse

 EVA Facial Mouse helps you to control your Android smartphone or tablet by tracking the user’s face using the front camera.
 And it works surprisingly well.
 It requires a few accessibility permissions to set up the app.
 I tried the app for a few days and I was able to do basic things like – open a web page, send a message and call a friend.
-It does take a while to get used to the interface but the app is practical.
+It does take a while to get used to the interface though.

 The app also gives you a tutorial when you first use the app.
 It guides with gestures and head movements to track the cursor across the screen.
 You can operate around 80 percent of your Android functions with just the movements and for any special function, you have on-screen buttons.
 These buttons include hardware buttons like Home, back, etc and can be clicked just by hovering the cursor.
 The app is great for people with limited mobility and helps them use their smartphone more effectively.
 Eva Facial Mouse is free on the Play Store.

-In case you don’t want the other party to have physical access to your smartphone (like pressing a button or moving around etc) then try Ink wire.
-It’s the same as Teamviewer, but the other person can only show gestures on the screen.
+In case the parents don’t want to give, full access to your smartphone (like pressing a button or moving around etc) then try Ink wire.
+It’s the same as Teamviewer, but the kids can only show gestures on the screen.
 They can not press any buttons.
 Comes in handy if you don’t trust the other person enough.

 If you worry about your parent’s safety while away for work then it’s better to install a location tracker on their smartphone.
 Using a location tracker app, you can find out the exact GPS location of the device.
 Though, this only works if the smartphone has an active Internet connection and GPS is ON.